Why would a company sell or factor its receivables?

 How much does it cost to factor receivables?

-Factoring fees are calculated as a percentage of the invoice amount per 30 days.
+Factoring fees are tallied as a percentage of the invoice amount per 30 days.
 For example, you factor $100,000 invoices with a 1% factoring rate per 30 days.
-Bankers Factoring would receive $1,000 in factoring, and you would receive $99,000 in funding.
+Bankers Factoring would receive $1,000 in factoring fees, and you would receive $99,000 in funding.
+And remember, since bank interest rates don’t include credit insurance or credit protection, it is not a direct comparison.

 Your factoring rate and other crucial finance conditions are located in the factoring agreement.
-Factoring costs include discount rates and additional administrative, processing, or transfer fees.
+Factoring costs include discount rates and other admin processing, or transfer fees.

-Related article: How Much Do Factoring Companies Charge?
+Related articles: What does Invoice factoring Cost, and How Much Do Factoring Companies Charge?

 Accounts Receivable Factoring, or A/R Funding at Bankers Factoring